nafis0x/Ai_Helper_Extension/README.md

-# Document Summarizer Chrome Extension
+# AI prompt enhancing Chrome Extension

-This Chrome extension summarizes the content of any web page using the Gemini API.
+This Chrome extension organise the un organised prompt using the Gemini API.

 ## Setup